spacelift-io/user-documentation/docs/getting-started.md

 ![](<./assets/screenshots/CleanShot 2022-08-31 at 12.12.43.png>)

+NOTE: if you attempt to sign up with a Microsoft account, and receive a message indicating that you need admin approval, please see [our FAQ](./faq/README.md#providing-admin-consent-for-microsoft-login) for more information.

 !!! info
     For users who select GitHub: The GitHub Organization/account name selected will be used as your Spacelift account name.
 {% else %}